 - Letters of Recommendation, not required but suggested.

-- Required of LPN applicants: copy of LPN current license.
+- Required of LPN applicants: submit current LPN license number.
 LPN applicants must be in good standing with the Massachusetts Board of Registration for Nursing and/or the state Board of Nursing in which they hold their license.

-- Official results of HESI A2 Pre-Acceptance Exam or ATI’s TEAs Exam provided directly to school.
+- Official results of ATI’s TEAs Exam provided directly to school.
 No cut off score has been established but priority consideration will be given to applicants who demonstrate academic achievement.
 Exam results older than 2 years will not be accepted.
-Please see the tab labeled Pre-Acceptance Exam for further information on the Acceptance Exam requirement.
+Please see the tab labeled TEAs Exam for further information on the TEAs Exam.

-Signature Healthcare Brockton Hospital School of Nursing requries that all applicants who have attended high school/college/university outside of the United States have their official foreign transcripts translated and evaluated by a professional translating and/or evaluating service.
-All official translations and evaluations must be sent to our school by the translating/evaluating serviecs.
-Translation must be original.
+Signature Healthcare Brockton Hospital School of Nursing requires that all applicants who have attended high school/college/university outside of the United States have their official foreign transcripts translated and evaluated by a professional translating and evaluating service.
+All official translations and evaluations must be sent to our school by the translating/evaluating services.
+Translation and Evaluation documents must be original.
 No photocopies will be accepted.

-Entrance into Signature Healthcare Brockton Hospital School of Nursing is competitive .
+All aspects of an applicant’s submitted documentation for admission will be taken into consideration when reviewed for acceptance.
+Entrance into Signature Healthcare Brockton Hospital School of Nursing is competitive.
 Meeting the minimum admission criteria does not guarantee acceptance.

-Please Note: As a one time courtesy, the BHSN Admissions Office will notify applicants of missing information via the email address provided on the submitted application.
-It is the applicants responsibility to ensure that all required documentation is provided to the BHSN Admissions Office by the Application Deadline.
-Applicants will also be notified via email when and if their applicant status has changed to “Committee Ready”, meaning their application package is complete and waiting for review for possible acceptance.
+It is the applicants responsibility to ensure that all required documentation is provided to the BHSON Admissions Office by the Application Deadline.
+Applicants will also be notified via email when and if their applicant status has changed to “Admission Review”, meaning their application package is complete and waiting for review for possible acceptance.

 Program Technical Standards